polito-inginf/inginf_bot/README.md

 **N.B.**: Given the length of the file, I recommend using an editor/IDE or an online JSON viewer, like [this one](https://jsonformatter.curiousconcept.com/), which allows you to hide/expand entire sections without effort.

 The interaction with the user takes place via "buttons", called on Telegram _Inline Keyboard_, which I will call **keyboards**.
 The creation of these keyboards occurs in the first part of the file, inside `"keyboard"`.
-The various links are present in the other **arrays** at the same level of indentation (`"corsi"`, `"gen_mag"`, `"altro"` and `"temp"`).
+The various links are present in the other **arrays** at the same level of indentation (`"corsi"`, `"gen_mag"` and `"altro"`).
 There is no need to create multiple arrays, it's just a matter of readability.

 In keyboards, each element has a **type**, defined by `"type"`, which can be: